DavidKocman36/IRCPhone/README.md

 `sudo apt-get install libsqlite3-dev`.

+It may be needed to make the script executable first.

-Next, it is very important to make sure identity and cpim grammars are in /usr/share/belr/grammars folder (used for instant messages).
+Next, it is very important to make sure identity, cpim and vcard grammars are in `/usr/share/belr/grammars` folder (used for instant messages).

 Run these commands: `find /usr/share/belr/grammars/identity_grammar`, `find /usr/share/belr/grammars/cpim_grammar` and `find /usr/share/belr/grammars/vcard_grammar`
 If the grammars are not found then just copy these grammars from linphone-sdk and create the folders if they are not yet created.